xbeat/Machine-Learning/README.md

 The Transformer architecture, introduced in the "Attention Is All You Need" paper, revolutionized natural language processing.
 At its core lies the self-attention mechanism, which allows the model to weigh the importance of different words in a sentence when processing each word.
 This slideshow will explore the self-attention mechanism and its implementation using Python.

+## Efficient Data Extraction with Python

+Data Extraction with Pandas

+Pandas provides robust functionality for reading structured data from various file formats.
+Its read\_csv() function offers extensive customization through parameters like delimiter, encoding, and handling of missing values, making it ideal for processing large CSV datasets efficiently.

 ## Ensemble Learning Techniques in Python

 Introduction to Ensemble Learning in Sequence